 Let's look at how exactly you go about booking an Alaska Airlines free stopover.
 First, start on the Alaska Airlines homepage.
 From here, click on “All search options.”

 On the next screen, select “Multi-city” and enter your route, broken up by segment.
-In this example, we're searching from New York to London, then London to Zurich.
-Enter your preferred travel dates.
+In this example, we're searching from Boston to Madrid, then Madrid to Venice.
+Enter your preferred travel dates and click “Use miles.”

-As you can see below, Alaska Airlines charges the same price as if I were flying from New York to Zurich with a simple layover in London.
+As you can see below, Alaska Airlines charges the same mileage price as if I were flying from Boston to Venice with a simple layover in Madrid.
+The simple connection only costs $6 in taxes and fees.

 Advanced tip for finding award availability